 - State of California

 Some probate sales require court confirmation of the sale.
 At the time of the confirmation hearing, another buyer may overbid the original buyer.
 Typically overbids are offered at the hearing verbally.
-At the consummation of the confirmation hearing, the successful over-bidder will be required to execute the bid in writing and usually at this time, the buyer must present a 10% deposit.
+At the consummation of the confirmation hearing, the successful over-bidder must execute the bid in writing.
+Usually at this time, the buyer must present a 10% deposit.

 There is a statutory formula for the first overbid.
 It is an additional amount equal to 10% or more, on the first $10,000 and 5% on the amount of the original bid in excess of $10,000.